Thrill Me: Plot summary

 Back in 1958 at Joliet before the Parole Board, Nathan explains his feelings ("Way Too Far") as he recalls how Richard prepared the murder weapons and supplies: rope, a crowbar and a bottle of acid.
 Richard lures the victim by promising a ride in his "Roadster".
 While cleaning up the murder scene, Richard extols the virtues of being "Superior" to a shaken Nathan.
 Back at Richard's house they compose the bogus "Ransom Note" and proceed with their plans.
 The next day, the newspapers reveal that, despite their careful planning, the body has been found.
 As a few more days go by, Nathan's missing eyeglasses are discovered near the scene of the crime.
 While Nathan panics, Richard tries to calm him ("My Glasses/Just Lay Low") over the phone.
 When the glasses are eventually traced to Nathan, Richard helps him concoct an emergency alibi and coaches him in how to answer the cops ("I'm Trying to Think").
 After Nathan is successful with the police, Richard declares their relationship over so he can protect his future as a lawyer.
 He reminds Nathan that everything would have been fine if the glasses hadn't been dropped.
 Feeling betrayed, Nathan cuts a deal with prosecutors, turning in Richard in exchange for a lighter sentence.

 When arrested, Richard realizes there is no way out and works his charms on Nathan ("Keep Your Deal With Me") by convincing him to give up the deal and accept the same punishment.
-While awaiting the penalty trail in his jail cell, Richard doesn't realize Nathan can hear him muttering to himself that he is truly "Afraid" despite his strong façade.
+While awaiting the penalty trial in his jail cell, Richard doesn't realize Nathan can hear him muttering to himself that he is truly "Afraid" despite his strong façade.
 Thanks to the cunning strategies of their lawyer, Clarence Darrow, they escape the death penalty and are sentenced to prison.
 Behind bars, Nathan finally reveals his own shocking plan: fearing the loss of Richard, he went along with the murder but stayed one step ahead the entire time, even deliberately planting his glasses, knowing that all this would ensure his desire to be together forever, or at least for "Life Plus 99 Years".
 Now that the whole truth has finally been exposed, back at Joliet prison Nathan is granted parole.
 It is a bittersweet victory; since Richard was murdered by another inmate years before, Nathan must face the outside world alone ("Finale").